 Now you are ready to start with the actual digitizing work.
 You would start by creating a vector file of polygon type, but for this exercise, there is a shapefile with part of the area of interest already digitized.
 You will just finish digitizing the half of the forest stands that are left between the main roads (wide pink lines) and the lake:

-1. Go to the digitizing folder using your file manager browser.
+- Go to the digitizing folder using your file manager browser. - Drag and drop the forest_stands.shp vector file to your map.